 Metrics or Impact – What is it for PR?

-Traditionally PR has always struggled to prove its value in business communication campaigns by nature of intangibility.
+Companies have always invested in PR to create credibility for their brand.
+A concern that brands share has been the intangibility when it comes to measuring the impact of a campaign on its sales or bottom line.
 Circulation figures, advertising values, and formulated metrics definitely quantify the efforts but how do you measure consumer engagement and brand awareness- Got us thinking!

 Now that we’re in an age of digitally influenced consumerism, Blogger and Influencer Management is a huge responsibility in addition to media management.
 So going beyond the multiplication algorithms of trade, lifestyle, and finance media; PR impressions can now be tracked by the number of times a post/article/blog was read and shared.
 Oh thanks, technology for making it that simple!